beveradb/ecs-digital-interview-test/docs/PROBLEM.md

 ### Context

-As mentioned in the README, this tool was originally created purely as a solution for the ECS Digital technical test.
+As mentioned in the README, this tool was originally created purely as a solution for a technical test.

-Below are the details of said technical test, as provided by ECS Digital (formerly Forest Technologies).
+Below are the details of said technical test, as provided by the employer.

 #### Use Case: